Updated 13/09/2024

 What is cat spray?

 It’s cat urine.
 Next question!
 Sorry, in all seriousness it is kitty pee which is used for a variety of reasons.
-Often, spraying urine on vertical surfaces is a sign they’re scent-marking to claim their territory.
-If any of you have had the pleasure of smelling cat urine, you’ll know if has a… um… distinctive smell.
+When cats urinate, they usually leave a good amount of pee on a horizontal surface, somewhere private.
+On the other paw, spraying urine on vertical surfaces in small amounts has a specific reason other than emptying the bladder such as scent-marking to claim their territory.
+If any of you have had the pleasure of smelling cat urine, you’ll know it has a… um… distinctive smell.
 It’s not the easiest job in the world to remove cat spray from furniture, especially if the material is absorbent.

 But, luckily, spraying is a common cat behavior (albeit a rather gross one) and a form of kitty communication (ironic when it’s a rather anti-social act).
 So while it’s not a particularly pleasant habit, they’re only following their instincts.
 When nature calls, eh!